ehsankddm/personal_librarian/PHASE_0_PROGRESS.md

 **Phase 0 Registry & Replica Management: COMPLETE** ✅

-The foundation for the multi-agent society is in place and ready for Phase 1 (Self-Expression).
+**Phase 0 Preferences & Policies: COMPLETE** ✅

+**Phase 0 Instinct Files: COMPLETE** ✅

+**Phase 0 Boot Process (run_dev.py): COMPLETE** ✅

+The complete Phase 0 kernel is in place and operational.
+The multi-agent society can boot and operate according to all specifications!

 For implementation details, see:
 - `PHASE_0_ACTION_REQUEST.md` - ActionRequest system